EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

 >
 > Apache/2.4.52 (Ubuntu) Server at eidf147-runner-vm Port 443

-Then, refresh the web page, or click the 'Connect to RStudio Server' button again.
+then, refresh the web page, or click the 'Connect to RStudio Server' button again.

 ---